 Subgrid solves a specific problem: the parent owns the tracks, but the nested content needs to align to those tracks.
-Without Subgrid, teams often duplicate grid-template-columns on children and hope the gap, minmax values, and content constraints never drift.
+Without Subgrid, teams often duplicate grid-template-columns or grid-template-rows on children and hope the gap, minmax values, and content constraints never drift.

 That duplicated track math is the smell.
 If the child is trying to recreate the parent’s grid, Subgrid is worth considering.